0xjba/WhatsAuto/README.md

 kit.sendwhatmsg(phone, quote ,hour, minutes)
 ```

-The Data retrieved from the API, is stored in Variables & then the `pywhatkit` module utilizes this data to send the messages 💬.
+The Data retrieved from the API is stored in Variables & then the `pywhatkit` module utilizes this data to send the messages 💬.
 Message 💬 can be sent through `pywhatkit` using `pywhatkit.sendwhatmsg("+919*********","Hello World",15,00)` command.
-But the module requires the end user to manually code & enter the input data required for sending messages 💬, To avoid this we can store the data in a variable (phone, hour, & time) & ask from the end user making it easy to use program.
+But the module requires the end-user to manually code & enter the input data required for sending messages 💬, To avoid this we can store the data in a variable (phone, hour, & time) & ask from the end user making it easy to use the program.
 The necessary instructions for the user are given by printing the sentences using `print` function.

 ## ⚡ What's next?